Chicago

 Lawsuits Against Hotels for Human Trafficking: An Overview

-Major hotel brands have been named in these suits, making known the scope of the problem and the industry’s responsibility to address it.
+Major hotel brands and individual property owners have been named in these actions, reflecting the national scope of the issue.

 If you have been a victim of human trafficking in a hotel or motel, you may be eligible to take legal action.